XylotrupesGideon/public_CV/README.md

 ## Hobbies

-**Drawing** - I especially enjoy drawing animals in nature or at the zoo.
+**Drawing/Crafting** - I especially enjoy drawing animals in nature or at the zoo.
 I especially enjoy the required attention to details, good observation skills and patience.

 **Foraging for mushrooms** - A good way to get out into nature and learn about the world around us.
-Also the systematic identification of edible mushrooms
+Also the systematic identification of edible mushrooms requires analytical thinking and again close attention to details.

-**Swimming/Bouldering** - Is my cool down excercise after long work days.
+**Swimming/Bouldering** - Is my cool down excercise after long work days and a great way of meditating and practicing mindfullness while also moving.